 Walmart and Kroger

-In September 2019, Walmart and Kroger joined the “10x20x30” food loss and waste initiative, joining some of the world’s largest food producers and retailers.
-The private sector initiative brings together these ten businesses to engage with 20 of their priority suppliers to halve rates of food loss and waste by 2030.
+Walmart and Kroger joined the “10x20x30” food loss and waste initiative, joining some of the world’s largest food producers and retailers.
+This initiative brings together these ten businesses to engage with 20 of their priority suppliers to halve rates of food loss and waste by 2030.

-Two simple initiatives that the supermarket giant is taking to reduce food waste across its operations are:
+Here are two simple initiatives that the supermarket giant is taking to reduce food waste across its operations: